mixcloud/django-speedbar/README.rst

 Configuration
 -----

 django-speedbar has a number of configuration settings.
-Everything defaults to turned on.

 ::
     # Enable instrumentation of page load process